luischanu/TinyVM/README.md

 * When clicking on either the TinyVM logo at the top, or the TinyVM link at the bottom, those links now open new browser tabs rather than over-write the TinyVM web page.
 * Table margins have been modified so that web page fields format promperly regardless of address family being used.

+## Version 2.6
+* Released 8-APR-2022
+* To support active health checking, added /health.html web page which returns "SUCCESS"
+* Added local files of various sizes which can be downloaded by the user to perform basic download speed tests.
+Currently, the the following sizes are available: 1KB, 10KB, 100KB, 500KB, 1MB, and 5MB.

 # Credits